Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/compString conversion.md

 ### function types
 During the conversion process of the type T, if T deduced to a function type R(Args...) including variations of cv-qualifiers, references, noexcept and variadic functions.<br>
-R and each Args types are converted to a comporting and the compString "R(Args0, Arg1, ..., ArgsN)REF CV NOEXCEPT";
+R and each Args types are converted to a compString and the compString "R(Args0, Arg1, ..., ArgsN)REF CV NOEXCEPT" is returned;

 Examples:
 ```cpp